 In the Docking Mission, the team can use a light to indicate power transfer between the inductive connectors (power puck).
 This light must illuminate when the secondary power puck receives power from the primary side (i.e., when docked).
 The light is only allowed to be powered by the power puck (i.e., it cannot be controlled and powered by the vehicle).
 This will be verified by the judges on land before the mission attempt starts.
-This light will be monitored by an observing ROV at the competition and must therefore be visible from a distance under water.
+This light will be monitored pool side during the mission and must therefore be visible from a distance under water.
 The light-system will not be provided and must be developed by the team.